kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   </div>
 </div>

 So again, we only have to multiply the local gradient of the function with the gradient of above to channel the gradient backwards.
-Some derivations of some basic functions are listed in the [course material](http://cs231n.github.io/optimization-2/#sigmoid).
+Some derivatives of some basic functions are listed in the [course material](http://cs231n.github.io/optimization-2/#sigmoid).
 If you understand that, and with some more basic knowledge in calculus, what will follow is a piece of cake!

 ## Finally: The Backpass of the Batch Normalization